 Finally, visit us again for Part IV where we lay out the foundations of the French Wine Laws that were developed in response.
-We’ll show you how to read French wine labels and why you can count on French Appellations d’Origine Contrôlée (AOC) to be a wine of high quality.
+We’ll show you how to read French wine labels and know the style of wine that’s inside the bottle.
+We’ll also explain why you can count on France’s Appellation d’Origine Contrôlée (AOC) or Protegée (AOP) to be a wine of high quality.

 And if you want to learn more about wine, visit us here for upcoming wine courses.

 If you like what you see, go on and share it!